umutsevdi/brauzer/README.md

 * HTTP/HTTPS
 * Gopher
 * Gemini
-I would like to build a graphical user interface with GTK framework for this project.
 It can currently parse Gopher and Gemini files as of 05/11/2023.
+I would like to build a GUI for the Brauzer in the future.

 ## Demo Videos